Alec Bedser: After retirement

 After retiring from playing cricket, Bedser went into business with his brother.
 Among other business interests, they co-operated with Ronald Straker in a successful stationery firm, Straker-Bedser, which was later taken over by Ryman in 1977.

 Bedser served as a national team selector from 1962 to 1985, and was chairman of selectors from 1968 to 1981.
 He was on the board of selectors who controversially left Basil d'Oliveira out of the England team for 1968's tour of South Africa.
 England won ten of the 18 series while Bedser was chairman of selectors.
 Bedser also managed two England overseas tours.
 Bedser was made president of Surrey in 1987 in recognition of his outstanding contribution to the county's cricketing fortunes over the previous five decades.
-He was knighted for his services to cricket in the 1997 New Year Honours.
 In October 2004 Bedser was selected in 'England's Greatest Post-War XI' by The Wisden Cricketer, an authoritative monthly cricket magazine.
 In May 2009, Christopher Martin-Jenkins ranked Bedser 29th in picking his 100 greatest cricketers of all time.

-Outside of cricket, Bedser was a founding member of the right-wing pressure group, the Freedom Association during the 1970s, which advocated the maintenance of sporting relations with South Africa during the apartheid era.
+Outside of cricket, Bedser was a founding member during the 1970s of the Freedom Association, a right-wing pressure group that advocated the maintenance of sporting relations with South Africa during the apartheid era.

-He was appointed an Officer of the Order of the British Empire (OBE) in 1964, advanced to Commander (CBE) in 1982, and in 1996 he became the first (and still only) England bowler to be knighted for services to cricket.
+He was appointed an Officer of the Order of the British Empire (OBE) in 1964, advanced to Commander (CBE) in 1982, and in 1997 he was knighted for services to cricket, the first England bowler to receive the honour and the last until Sir James Anderson in 2025.

 Neither Alec nor his brother Eric ever married.
 They lived together in Woking until Eric's death in 2006.
 Sir Alec Bedser died in hospital in Woking on 4 April 2010 after a short illness.
 Among those to pay tribute to the more famous of the two brothers was former Prime Minister, well-known cricket lover and lifelong Surrey supporter John Major, who said: "Alec Bedser was one of the greatest medium-fast bowlers of all time.
 He was also one of the great thinkers about cricket and his wisdom was one of the great untapped resources of the modern game."
 For three months following the death of Arthur McIntyre on 26 December 2009, Bedser was the oldest surviving England Test cricketer.
 On Bedser's death, that distinction passed to Reg Simpson.